openvinotoolkit/model_server/docs/contributing.md

 </br>

 #### `DEBUG`
-Log at this level information about what happens in the program that may help during debbuging.
+Log at this level information about what happens in the program that may help during debugging.
 </br>

 Example: